Goose bumps: Extreme temperatures

 Goose bumps can be experienced in the presence of flash-cold temperatures, for example being in a cold environment, and the skin being able to re-balance its surface temperature quickly.
 The stimulus of cold surroundings causes the tiny muscles (arrector pili muscle) attached to each hair follicle to contract.
 This contraction causes the hair strands to stand straight, the purpose of which is to aid in quicker drying via evaporation of water clinging to the hair which is moved upward and away from the skin.

 Intense emotion

+The emotional correlates of piloerection in humans are not well understood.
 People often say they feel their "hair standing on end" when they are frightened or in awe.
-In an extremely stressful situation, the body can employ the "fight or flight" response.
-As the body prepares itself for either fighting or running, the sympathetic nervous system floods the blood with adrenaline (epinephrine), a hormone that speeds up heart-rate, metabolism, and body temperature in the presence of extreme stress.
-Then the sympathetic nervous system also causes the piloerection reflex, which makes the muscles attached to the base of each hair follicle contract and force the hair up.
+Research has shown that the self-reported feeling of goosebumps does not always correlate with a physiological piloerection.

 Music

-Canadian researchers have suggested that when humans are moved by music, their brains behave as if reacting to delicious food, psychoactive drugs, or money.
-The pleasure experience is driven by the chemical dopamine, which produces physical effects known as "chills" that cause changes in heart-rate, breathing, temperature and the skin's electrical conductance.
-The responses correlate with the degree to which people rate the "pleasurability" of music.
-Dopamine release is greatest when listeners have a strong emotional response to music.
-"If music-induced emotional states can lead to dopamine release, as our findings indicate, it may begin to explain why musical experiences are so valued", wrote the scientists.
+Music can also be a cause of piloerection.
+Most research using musical stimuli has focused on self-reported "chills" which is a subjective experience, unlike piloerection which is an objectively quantifiable physiological reaction.
+However, research has shown that self-reported piloerection does not correspond to observed piloerection.
+Thus, research on self-reported chills should not be considered to extend to the physiological phenomena of piloerection.